Ginsenoside: Biosynthesis

-The biosynthetic pathway of ginsenosides is not entirely characterized, though as steroids they derive from pathways that lead to the synthesis of isoprene units.
-A proposed pathway converts squalene to 2,3-oxidosqualene via the action of squalene epoxidase, at which point dammaranes can be synthesized through dammarenediol synthase, oleananes through beta-amyrin synthase, and another class of molecules, the phytosterols, through cycloartenol synthase.
+The biosynthetic pathway of ginsenosides start in a way common to most steroids, from squalene to 2,3-oxidosqualene via the action of squalene epoxidase, at which point dammaranes can be synthesized through dammarenediol synthase and oleananes through beta-amyrin synthase.
+As of 2021, the full conversion pathway to protopanaxadiol, protopanaxatriol, and oleanolic acid are known with each step having been assigned at least one gene.
+Ootillol synthesis remains unclear: 2,3-oxidosqualene is believed to first be converted into 2,3,22,23-dioxidosqualene.
+An unknown oxidosqualene cyclase produces 3-epicabraleadiol, which is the immediate precursor to ootillol.

 In the proposed pathway, squalene is synthesized from the assembly of two farnesyl diphosphate (FPP) molecules.
 Each molecule of FPP is in turn the product of two molecules of dimethylallyl diphosphate and two molecules of isopentenyl diphosphate (IPP).
 IPP is produced by the mevalonic pathway in the cytosol of a ginseng plant cell and by the methylerythritol phosphate pathway in the plant's plastid.

+Many UGT enzymes found in the genome of various Panax species are known to be responsible for attaching sugars onto the sterol skeleton, producing ginsenosides.
+A handful of reactions still don't have an identified UGT.
+Enzymes responsible for attaching other side chains such as acidic groups and acyls are not yet identified.

 Ginsenosides likely serve as mechanisms for plant defense.
+Exposing in vitro cultures of ginseng cells to the plant defense signal methyl jasmonate causes increased production of ginsenosides.
 Ginsenosides have been found to have both antimicrobial and antifungal properties.
 Ginsenoside molecules are naturally bitter-tasting and discourage insects and other animals from consuming the plant.
+It's also been proposed that ginsenosides may interfere with insect growth by mimicking ecdysteroids, though in Drosophilia fruit flies this mimicking activity actually increases fertility.

+Chemical reactions

+Steaming ginseng causes ginsenosides to lose their sugar and malonyl side chains, converting more polar molecules into the rarer (in nature), less-polar ones.
+This change may be responsible for the different effects attributed to red ginseng vs. white ginseng.
+The same is true of the pulp of the ginseng fruit.
+Similarly, heat and acid treatment of the stem and leaves can produce less-polar ginsenosides.
+In general, the less-polar molecules are believed to be easier to be absorbed and to bind onto cell membranes.
+Some reports claim a stronger biological activity in vitro.

 Metabolism

-Ginseng is generally consumed orally as a dietary supplement, and thus its component ginsenosides may be metabolized by gut flora.
+Ginseng is generally consumed orally as a dietary supplement, and thus its component ginsenosides may be metabolized by gut flora to less-polar molecules.
 For example, ginsenosides Rb1 and Rb2 are converted to 20-b-O-glucopyranosyl-20(S)-protopanaxadiol or 20(S)-protopanaxadiol by human gut bacteria.
 This process is known to vary significantly between individuals.
 In some cases the metabolites of ginsenosides may be the biologically active compounds.